 - explanations related to the most vital topics of the next few years that are relevant to companies in IT.

-Discover how high-ranking decision makers view the current status of ML and AI in their companies.
+Discover how high-ranking decision makers view the current status of ML and AI in their companies (only available in German).

-The study was carried out by IDG Research Services in February 2019, following on from the data collected in 2018 .
+The study was carried out by IDG Research Services in February 2019, following on from the data collected for "IDG-Studie - Machine Learning / Deep Learning 2018" in 2018.
 The survey encompassed 343 companies from a range of sectors, of different sizes and with varying levels of annual turnover.
 Lufthansa Industry Solutions collaborated as a partner to the study and took part in expert panels.

 All key findings and additional study results can be found in their entirety in the study itself, which you can download for free.
 Below are some of the study’s most important insights.